 Critical Skills Employment Permit Ireland

-A person who is not from an EEA European Economic Area country and wishes to work in Ireland, you must have an employment permit permission to comply with S.3 of the Employment Permits Act 2003.
+A person who is not from an EEA European Economic Area country and wishes to work in Ireland must have an employment permit permission to comply with S.3 of the Employment Permits Act 2003, unless an exemption applies.

 A Critical Skills Employment permit is one type of work permit, which is designed for skilled workers who are in professions.